kubernetes/ingress-nginx/controllers/gce/README.md

 This creates 2 GCE forwarding rules that use a single static ip.
 Both `:80` and `:443` will direct traffic to your backend, which serves HTTP requests on the target port mentioned in the Service associated with the Ingress.

 ## Backend HTTPS
-For encrypted communication between the load balancer and your Kubernetes service, you need to decorate the the service's port as expecting HTTPS.
+For encrypted communication between the load balancer and your Kubernetes service, you need to decorate the service's port as expecting HTTPS.
 There's an alpha [Service annotation](examples/backside_https/app.yaml) for specifying the expected protocol per service port.
 Upon seeing the protocol as HTTPS, the ingress controller will assemble a GCP L7 load balancer with an HTTPS backend-service with a HTTPS health check.

 The annotation value is a stringified JSON map of port-name to "HTTPS" or "HTTP".
 If you do not specify the port, "HTTP" is assumed.
 ```yaml